Jockey International: History

 Coopers renamed itself Jockey Menswear, Inc. in 1971, and Jockey International, Inc. the following year.
 In 1997 Jockey acquired the seamless panties division of Formfit-Rogers, and sold them under the name Form-Fit (this branding was later discontinued).
 In 1982, Jockey introduced the Jockey For Her line of intimate apparel and underwear.
+In 2011, Jockey launched a line of underwear using Outlast Technologies, which was originally developed to help NASA astronauts stay comfortable in changing temperatures and reduce sweating.

-In August 2020, country singer Luke Bryan became a Jockey brand ambassador.

-In October 2020, Jockey International's Indian and its affiliate Page Industries were investigated by the US-based Worldwide Responsible Accredited Production (WRAP) over allegations of human rights violations in one of its factories.

-In December of 2020, Page Industries Ltd., the licensee of Jockey International in India, was recertified by Worldwide Responsible Accredited Production (WRAP) and found to be socially compliant.
+In August 2020, country singer Luke Bryan became a paid corporate spokesperson for the Jockey brand.
+In October 2020, Jockey International's India and its affiliate Page Industries were investigated by the US-based Worldwide Responsible Accredited Production (WRAP) over allegations of human rights violations in one of its factories.
+In December of the same year, Page Industries Ltd., the licensee of Jockey International in India, was recertified by Worldwide Responsible Accredited Production (WRAP) and found to be socially compliant.
 WRAP said human rights violations allegations were not substantiated by the findings of the audit.

-Divisions

-In 2000, Jockey began selling products online.

-Jockey manufactured Life and Formfit brands temporarily for Wal-Mart and Target.
-Jockey continues to manufacture the Life brand of men's underwear but discontinued the women's line in 2002.
-Jockey continues to manufacture both men's and women's lines for Target under the JKY brand.

-In 2005, Jockey introduced its direct-selling division jockeyp2p.com.
-The independent sales force, known as Comfort Specialist Consultants, sells products for women.
-Product lines include outerwear, sportswear, active wear, and accessories.
-Jockey International Chairman and CEO Debra S. Waller founded Jockey Person to Person.

-In India, Page Industries Ltd. is the licensee for Jockey.

 Philanthropy

 Jockey sponsors the Jockey Being Family Foundation, a charity focused on supporting families after they have adopted a child.
-This increases awareness of and accessibility to post-adoption services in the United States for adoptive families.
+Jockey claims that the foundation increases awareness of and accessibility to post-adoption services in the United States for adoptive families.
+The foundation distributes Jockey-branded backpacks and tote bags to a number of adopted children and adoptive parents.
+Jockey does not disclose how much funding it gives to the foundation.